Lady Anne Tree

-Lady Anne Evelyn Beatrice Tree (née Cavendish; 6 November 1927 – 9 August 2010) was a British philanthropist, prison visitor, prisoner rights activist, and the founder of the charity Fine Cell Work, which gives prisoners the opportunity to do worthwhile work and acquire useful job skills for life after prison.
+Lady Anne Evelyn Beatrice Tree (née Cavendish; 6 November 1927 – 9 August 2010) was a British philanthropist, prison visitor, and prisoner rights activist.
+In 1995 she founded the charity Fine Cell Work, which gives prisoners the opportunity to do worthwhile work and acquire job skills for their life after prison.

 Early life

 She was born Lady Anne Evelyn Beatrice Cavendish on 6 November 1927 at 2 Upper Belgrave Street, London, the fourth child of Edward Cavendish, 10th Duke of Devonshire (1895–1950), and his wife, Lady Mary Gascoyne-Cecil (1895–1988), granddaughter of Prime Minister Robert Gascoyne-Cecil, 3rd Marquess of Salisbury.

 Career

 She first wanted to be a prison visitor at the age of 14, and took up this role from 1949 until 1974, although she struggled at first to gain access to women's prisons, so resorted to extensive letter writing and using her wide network of friends and relations.
 One of the prisoners she regularly visited was the murderer Myra Hindley, whom she introduced to Lord Longford; he later argued for her release.

-Lady Anne became very aware of how boring and pointless life in prison could seem, and founded the charity Fine Cell Work, which gives men and women in prison the opportunity to create intricately-detailed cushion covers, wall hangings and rugs.
+Lady Anne became very aware of how boring and pointless life in prison could seem, and in 1995 founded the charity Fine Cell Work, which gives men and women in prison the opportunity to create intricately detailed cushion covers, wall hangings and rugs.
 She was keen on embroidery and needlework herself, and was confident that men would enjoy it too.
 The designs are created by leading fashion designers, and the skilled work can be rewarding, and may lead to paid work on release.